InnovateForVegas/doc-org-howtos/doc/en/naming.md

 There is a brief summary of this information in the Contributing.md document for all projects on which our Foundation is working, herein is an expanded treatise on the topic…

 Each Project will be comprised of many parts, some contained within repositories, others elsewhere.
-A top-level repository with this consistent naming scheme will help others to locate this top level and navigate the project component hierarchy:
+A top-level repository with this consistent naming scheme will help others to locate this top level and navigate the project component hierarchy: the Overview Project Repository.

-### ov-(project-name)
+### Overview Repo ov-(project-name)

 This is the top-level OverView repository, which will contain a high-level description of the project itself, a project specification if available, and any other relevant high-level resources and information.
 As an aside, it is important to note that this part of any project may be the starting point against which a backlog of issues may be opened before actual project work in other repositories or other external workspaces begins to take place.
 By using this repository in this way, a convenient entry point with a well-known naming scheme will enable newcomers to a project to start at the beginning.